ZANE.C

 Edge Function

-functionality a lot frontend framework provides is actually leveraging this, which is commonly used for request rejection, redirection, request overwrite and etc. These operations are light weight and not really have to happen on the source server.
+Apart from caching, CDN can serve a some functionality closer to user as well.
+The middleware functionality a lot frontend framework provides is actually leveraging this, which is commonly used for request rejection, redirection, rewrite and etc. These operations are light weight and not really have to happen on the source server.